EthanIrby8/Final-Project-CPE646/README.md

 ### Compile and Run

 The entire model is saved to a HDF5 file, thanks to Keras.
 HDF stands for Hierarchical Data Format.
 HDF5 uses a file directory to organize data within that file and ensure long-term access to the large amounts of data stored within the file.
-Loading a model on your own machine just requires you to have tensorflow and keras installed.
+Loading a model on your machine just requires you to have tensorflow and keras installed.
 Versions of tensorflow >= 1.14.0 will work just fine.

 The model has been saved using tensorflow's model.save method.
-The model's weights, architecture, and training configuration has all been stored in one file.
-The original source code to re-create the model is not required as loading the model using the below statements below is sufficient.
+The model's weights, architecture, and training configuration has all been stored in one file ('Finalmodel').
+The original source code to re-create the model was created for experimenting with constructing a sufficient model to train and test our data on.
+The notebook 'Project - CNN Classification' should be referenced for specific training results.
+Loading and evaluating the model should be done in the 'main' jupyter notebook.
+All the requirements needed to test 'Finalmodel' will be available there.

-Since the optimizer and its state are saved as well, training will restart from where training left off.
-Make predictions and evaluate the model on images of your choosing.
-Also, it is important to train for more than 5 epochs as convergence towards a higher test accuracy is right around the corner.

 Here are some links attached below to the data and journal articles referenced: https://www.sciencedirect.com/science/article/pii/S138650562030959X